dart-lang/sdk/pkg/js/README.md

 Instead, import `package:js/js.dart`.

-A second library in this package, `js_util`, provides low-level utilities that you can use if you need to read property values.
+A second library in this package, `js_util`, provides low-level utilities that you can use when it isn't possible to wrap JavaScript with a static, annotated API.
-[PENDING: check!]

 ## Example